tedin7/Company-Env-Classificator/README.md

 *Figure 1: The majority of companies in the dataset are not labeled as sustainability-focused.*

-#### Text Length Distribution
+### Text Length Distribution

-We also visualized the length of the 'About' and 'Keywords' fields to gauge the verbosity of company descriptions and keyword usage:
+I also visualized the length of the 'About' and 'Keywords' fields to gauge the verbosity of company descriptions and keyword usage:

 ![Text Characteristics](Exploration/Plot/text_characteristics.png)